bdoring/g66-pokemon-node/README.md

 * Follow the stories below.

-# Use the following Gherkin (User) stories to guide your development:
+# Use the following Gherkin (User) stories to guide you through the app:

-__You should git add, commit, push, and deploy to Heroku after each story is completed__

 ### Pokemón and Pokemón CRUD